Renaissance Youth Center: Renaissance Youth Council

-In 2014, Renaissance's Youth Council spent eight hours painting Unity Park a pink salmon color, only to have the NYC Parks Department paint over their work because the youth group permit only allowed them to use a gray color.
-After media attention and months of discussions, Renaissance partnered with the Parks Department to repaint the park.
+In 2014, Renaissance's Youth Council spent eight hours painting Unity Park a pink salmon color.
+The NYC Parks Department painted over it because the youth group only allowed them to use a gray color.
+After months of discussions, Renaissance partnered with the Parks Department to repaint the park.

-In 2016, the Youth Council turned its attention to a nearby slaughterhouse, gathering over 4,700 petition signatures and support from New York State Assembly member Michael Blake to force the clean up of animal carcasses, blood spills, and the foul odor, that lowered the quality of life in the neighborhood.
+In 2016, the Youth Council set up a petition, gaining 4,700 signatures and support from New York State Assembly member Michael Blake, to force the clean-up of animal carcasses and the odor.

-In 2018, Renaissance Youth Council launched Youth Connect: Journey 2 Unity Tour, a five-borough tour with examples of positive teenagers to inspire disconnected youth engage with peers in local programs.
-Hundreds of youth attended these summer events, including the finale in Mullaly Park, that drew support from New York City Parks Department Commissioner Mitchell Silver and New York City Council member Vanessa Gibson.
+In 2018, Renaissance Youth Council launched Youth Connect: Journey 2 Unity Tour, a five-borough tour.
+The finale in Mullaly Park drew support from New York City Parks Department Commissioner Mitchell Silver and New York City Council member Vanessa Gibson.